AshrafHanyy/AshrafHanyy.github.io/content/blog/Math Animations/index.md

 ---
 ## Neural Networks & Activation Functions

-For the machine learning course taught at the university with Dr. Ammar Mohamed, I wanted to visualize the learning of an activation functions, I
+For the machine learning course taught at the university with Dr. Ammar Mohamed, I wanted to visualize the process of learning for neural networks and activation functions to better understand it.